Excellence in Energy Research and Innovation

 Who should apply?

-Applications are welcome from companies, research performing organisations or public sector/semi-state bodies.
-They should be involved in impactful energy research and innovation.
+Applications are welcome from companies, 3rd level educational bodies, public sector bodies and semi-state bodies involved in impactful energy research and innovation.

 Previous project finalists under this category include:

 RetroKit is a software company producing digital tools to support the energy upgrading of housing stock.
 Beginning as a research project, a range of software tools have been developed and commercialised, and are now used by Local Authorities and Sustainable Energy Communities.
 RetroKit tools model the current energy performance of residential housing stock and run energy retrofit scenarios on the data.
 Thorough research at the proof-of-concept stage moved the project from theory to practice.
 The result is a concrete tool with a successful business model.
 RetroKit commercialised 3 products within 5 years on a relatively small budget.
 A great example of a small company’s ambition to develop new products and processes that can be used more widely across the sector.
 If successful in this award, the bursary will go towards the development of the software tools (e.g. API integration or artificial intelligence capabilities); they also plan to use the bursary to develop a social housing body long term renovation roadmap and integrate it with tools produced by the World Green Building Council.